Our Faculty

 Chelsea Elkind

-Erin R. Foster, PhD, OTD, OTR/L , FAOTA, is an Associate Professor in Occupational Therapy, Neurology, and Psychiatry at Washington University School of Medicine in St. Louis, MO.
+Erin R. Foster, PhD, OTD, OTR/L , FAOTA, is an Associate Professor in Occupational Therapy, Neurology, and Psychiatry at Washington University School of Medicine in St. Louis, MO and is co-author of the book, The Multicontext Approach to Cognitive Rehabilitation A Metacognitive Strategy Intervention to Optimize Functional Cognition.
 Dr. Foster has over 15 years of experience in occupational therapy and cognitive rehabilitation research, with a specialization in aging, neurorehabilitation, functional cognition, and intervention development and testing.
 Her doctoral work in Rehabilitation and Participation Science and post-doctoral work in clinical investigation and clinical neuroscience involved advanced training in rehabilitation research, neurodegenerative disease, cognitive neuroscience, behavioral intervention development and testing, self-management, functional cognition, and research design and methods.
 Dr. Foster directs the Cognitive and Occupational Performance Laboratory, which generates knowledge to guide the development of more effective and comprehensive rehabilitation programs for individuals with neurological disorders and cognitive dysfunction.
 She is recognized nationally and internationally for her work in functional cognition and Parkinson’s disease.
 She has received federal and foundation funding for her research, which includes studies on cognitive strategy-based interventions and, specifically, the Multicontext Approach.
 She has numerous peer-reviewed publications and national and international presentations on these topics.
 In addition, she teaches occupational therapy students in a variety of related subjects and has trained occupational therapy practitioners in the use of the Multicontext Approach.
 Press here for a listing of publications.

-Chelsea Elkind, OTR/L, is a licensed Occupational Therapist in New York and Connecticut, and the co-founder of NeuroMind, a multidisciplinary telehealth private practice that specializes in cognitive rehabilitation and coaching for the neurodivergent community, including individuals on the autism spectrum, and those with OCD and ADHD.
+Chelsea Elkind, OTR/L, is a licensed Occupational Therapist in New York and Connecticut and the co-founder of NeuroMind, a multidisciplinary telehealth private practice specializing in functional cognition, executive functioning, and neurodiversity-affirming support for autistic individuals and those with ADHD, OCD, and related neurodevelopmental differences.
+Through her work at NeuroMind, Chelsea provides individualized coaching and occupational therapy services across the lifespan and develops educational programs and training for clinicians, educators, and community organizations.
 In addition to her work at NeuroMind, Chelsea serves as a consultant with Weill Cornell Medicine and maintains a private caseload.
-Throughout her career, she has held various clinical and leadership positions across major hospital systems in New York City.
+Throughout her career, she has held clinical and leadership positions across major hospital systems in New York City.
 She previously served as the Occupational Therapy Assistant Unit Supervisor for the Inpatient Adult Rehabilitation Unit at NYU Langone Orthopedic Hospital/Rusk Rehabilitation and was formerly the Outpatient Neurological Occupational Therapy Clinical Specialist at NewYork-Presbyterian/Weill Cornell Medical Center.
-Chelsea has also contributed to academia as an adjunct teaching associate in the Occupational Therapy graduate programs at Mercy College in Dobbs Ferry, NY, and New York University in New York, NY.
-With over a decade of experience, she has worked extensively with a wide range of neurologic populations, including individuals with brain injury, stroke, Parkinson’s disease, and, most recently, neurodivergent individuals.
+Chelsea has also contributed to academia as an adjunct teaching associate in the occupational therapy graduate programs at Mercy College and New York University.
+With over a decade of experience, Chelsea has worked extensively with individuals with acquired and progressive neurological conditions, including brain injury, stroke, and Parkinson’s disease.
+A certified Multicontext practitioner, she has collaborated closely with Dr. Joan Toglia on multiple research projects and publications.
+She is the first author of a chapter on the Multicontext Approach published in Functional Cognition and Occupational Therapy (AOTA Press) and a co-author of several peer-reviewed studies examining the application, feasibility, and fidelity of the Multicontext Approach in inpatient rehabilitation settings.
+Chelsea is also a seasoned speaker who has presented at local and national conferences, including ACRM and AOTA, and has led numerous continuing education workshops for rehabilitation professionals throughout her career.

 Disclosures: Joan Toglia PhD, OTR/L discloses the following financial conflicts of interest: Publication Royalties from the American Occupational Therapy Association, Gatekeeper Press and MC CogRehab Resources.
 Co-owner of MC CogRehab Resources LLC- produces Functional cognitive activities, hosts website.
 E.Foster receives publication royalties from Gatekeeper Press and MC CogRehab Resources LLC and receives an honorarium for courses she is teaching or co-teaching.
-C. Elkind, receives an honorarium for courses that she is teaching or co-teaching.
+C. Elkind, L. Escott, and L. Carson receive an honorarium for courses that they teach or co-teach.